Vanvitelli-Robotics/uclv-rh8d-force-control/README/README_slipping_avoidance.md

 # Slipping Avoidance Node

-Provides a slipping avoidance mechanism by subscribing to force sensor data and applying a set of coefficients to calculate new force commands.
+This node provides a slipping avoidance mechanism by subscribing to force sensor data and applying a set of coefficients to calculate new force commands.
 The node can be activated or deactivated using a service call.
 When activated, the node adjusts the desired forces by calculating deviations from the initial sensor state and applying predefined coefficients.

 ## Overview